abdelrahman1421/GCP-Python-Counter-App-Deployment/README.md

 > - Then  login to docker using your `username` and `password`
 > - Build your images
 > - Push your image to your GCR
-> - Pull redis image form dockerhub then tag it and push it also to your GCR
+> - Pull Redis image form docker hub then tag it and push it also to your GCR
 ```
 cd GCP_FInal_Project/App
 docker login